drush-ops/drush/README.txt

-Inside the "examples" folder you will find some example files to help you get started with your drush configuration file (example.drushrc.php), site alias definitions (example.aliases.drushrc.php) and drush commands (example.drush.inc).
+Inside the "examples" folder you will find some example files to help you get started with your drush configuration file (example.drushrc.php), site alias definitions (example.aliases.drushrc.php) and drush commands (sandwich.drush.inc).
 You will also see an example 'policy' file which can be customized to block certain commands or arguments as your organization needs.